martinohanlon/exploring-space-with-minecraft/worksheets/interactiveastropi.md

 Run Minecraft by clicking `Menu > Games > Minecraft Pi`.

-Enter a world by either double clicking a world you have already created or selecting `Create World' (TODO check this)
+Enter a world by either double clicking a world you have already created or selecting `Create World'

 Leave Minecraft running and press Escape to go to the Menu and release your mouse pointer.

 ## Run the Interactive Astro Pi program

-Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal' (TODO - check this) and enter the following commands one by one pressing Enter after each:
+Open a Terminal by clicking the icon on the taskbar, or by clicking `Menu > Accessories > Terminal' and enter the following commands one by one pressing Enter after each:

 ```
 cd ~/SpaceCRAFT/spacecraft